elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 - Step 1) `"Do I have bread?"`
 - Step 2) `"Do I have peanut butter?"`

 Once we have gotten the answers to the above questions, we can launch our `apply peanut butter to bread` strategy !!
-Besides, why should I want to expend energy trying to make a snack if i do not have access to the materials that makes that snack possible ? (might as well uber eats)
+Besides, why should I expend energy trying to make a snack if i do not have access to the materials to make the snack? (might as well uber eats)

 ## From Procedure to Flowgorithm